How to Cut Tin Roofing with Three Best Methods

 Using Circular Saw

-Although this tool can be used to cut metal sheets, it’s not really the best tool for cutting tin roofing.
+While a circular saw, another example of a powered tool, can be used to cut metal sheets, it’s not the ideal choice for cutting tin roofing.
+For better results, especially in straight cuts, an angle grinder can be a more suitable option.
 Only circular saws that are specifically made for cutting metal roofing should be used.

 Besides, you won’t be able to cut more than one sheet simultaneously, and you have to put the exposed surface of the sheet down to avoid a damaged finish.